dwarvesf/playground/blockchain/DeFi/¶ ERC.md

 # ERC

-Trong Ethereum, [ERC](https://academy.binance.com/vi/articles/an-introduction-to-erc-20-tokens) là viết tắt của _Ethereum Request for Comments_.
-Chúng là những tài liệu kỹ thuật phác thảo các tiêu chuẩn cho việc lập trình trên Ethereum.
+In Ethereum, [ERC](https://academy.binance.com/vi/articles/an-introduction-to-erc-20-tokens) stands for _Ethereum Request for Comments_.
+They are technical documents that outline standards for programming on Ethereum.
-Chúng phân biệt với Ethereum Improvement Proposals (EIP).
-EIP, giống như BIP của Bitcoin, đề xuất các cải tiến cho chính giao thức.
+They are distinguished from Ethereum Improvement Proposals (EIP).
+EIP, like Bitcoin's BIP, proposes improvements to the protocol itself.

--> ERC nhắm tới việc thiết lập các quy ước giúp ứng dụng và hợp đồng tương tác với nhau dễ dàng hơn.
+-> ERC aims to establish conventions that make it easier for applications and contracts to interact with each other.